Limit theorems and structural properties of the Cat-and-Mouse Markov chain: Models and results

 \subsection{Linear hierarchical chains $(X^{(1)} \to X^{(2)} \to \ldots \to X^{(N)})$ of length $N$}

 In this Subsection we consider a generalisation of the CM MC to the case of $N$ dimensions.
-Due to the complexity of sample paths for $N>3$, we have not yet proved the analogue of \eq{T^2} and \eq{T^3}.
-Thus, we prove the convergence for every fixed $t>0$ instead of the weak convergence of the processes.
+Due to the complexity of sample paths for $N>3$, it does not seem to be possible to prove an analogue of \eq{T^2} and \eq{T^3}.
+For this setting, we prove the convergence for every fixed $t>0$.

-Let $\gamma = \pm 1$ w.p. $1/2$.
-Let $\{\{\gamma^{(j)}_n\}_{n=1}^\infty\}_{j=1}^N$ be mutually independent sequences of independent copies of $\gamma$.
-Assume $X^{(1)}(0) = \ldots = X^{(N)}(0) = 0$.
+Let $\xi = \pm 1$ w.p. $1/2$.
+Let $\{\{\xi^{(j)}_n\}_{n=1}^\infty\}_{j=1}^N$ be mutually independent sequences of independent copies of $\xi$.
+Assume $X^{(1)}_0 = \ldots = X^{(N)}_0 = 0$.
 Then MC $(X^{(1)}_n, \ldots, X^{(N)}_n)$ is defined as follows: